Reliable recovery of hierarchically sparse signals for Gaussian and Kronecker product measurements: General hierarchically sparse framework

 \subsection{Setting and notation}

 We consider a rooted tree $T = (V,E)$ with vertex set $V$ and edges $E$.
-Figure~\ref{fig:HiSparse} illustrates the following definitions.
+Fig.~\ref{fig:HiSparse} illustrates the following definitions.
 We denote the root element by $v_0 \in V$.
 Since the root implies an ordering of the vertices away from the root we get the common notions of the \emph{parent}, \emph{children} and \emph{siblings} of the tree.
 We denote the parent node of $v$ by $\parent(v)\in V$ and set of its children by $\children(v) \subset V$.
 Furthermore, the subset of $V$ that has no children are called $\leaves(T)$.
 We denote the number of leaves of $T$ by $d\coloneqq |\leaves(T)|$.
-Let $\depth(v)$ be the length of the unique path from $v$ to $v_0$.
-Without loss of generality, we hereinafter require that $\depth(v)=l$ for all $v \in \leaves(T)$ with some constant $l$.
-An arbitrary tree can be completed to a tree with constant depth of leaves by attaching a chain of only children to the leaves until a constant depth is achieved.
-In addition, we assume that the tree is ordered, i.e., there exist an ordering $v < w$ among different siblings $v$ and $w$.
-We canonically extend this ordering to all vectices of the same depth by requiring that two vertices with different parent vertices inherit the ordering of their parents.